Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Steadier support feel through the middle of the mattress
+• Steadier support through the middle of the mattress

-• Cooler, cleaner surface sensation compared with denser foams
+• Cooler, cleaner surface feel than denser foams

 Who it is best for